junxit/us-congress-bills-119/metadata.md

 - 2025-07-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3221-3222)
 - 2025-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3221-3222)
 - 2025-07-15 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2026-06-10 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2026-09-16 — Message on Senate action sent to the House.
+- 2026-09-16 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4746-4747)
+- 2026-09-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2026-09-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2026-09-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2026-09-17 — Presented to President.
+- 2026-09-17 — Presented to President.
+- 2026-09-25 — Signed by President.
+- 2026-09-25 — Signed by President.